adulu-bang/NetStream-Caravel/README.md

 - **Decoupled Data and Control Planes:**
   The datapath operates independently of the control logic, enabling efficient hardware acceleration.
 The control plane doesn't touch the packets in real-time, all the packet-processing is offloaded to the hardware.

+- **Use of SRAM Macros for the TCAM and Action memories*** Memory components such as the TCAM and action storage are currently modeled in RTL and are intended to be implemented using SRAM-based macros in the final design, which will further optimize area and timing.

 - **Programmable Behavior:**
   Rule tables and actions can be dynamically configured without modifying the hardware pipeline.
 ---